nfdi4objects/LIDO2RDF/documentation/guidelines.md

 # Documentation

-This mapping deals with mapping LIDO 1.1 to the last official release of CIDOC CRM.
+This mapping deals with mapping LIDO 1.1 to the last official release of CIDOC CR (7.1.3).

 ## Modeling: